 At the lower level, the new building has an ecologically-friendly planted roof, echoing the organised rectangular pockets of lawn at the upper level of the site.

 A poured concrete floor flows through the kitchen and across the terrace, together with the white rendered walls, unifying the exterior and interior spaces.
 In contrast with the white render, an existing internal wall is left as exposed brickwork.

 Concealed lighting is located within the lower edge of the kitchen worktops and behind etched glass doors.
 A wall of built in display shelving provided an opportunity to design a window seat beneath the frameless glazed link.

-As the client was keen to manage a lot of the construction work, the build was organised so that local tradesmen built the shell of the main structure and specialist sub-contractors were employed for the glazing, green roof, render finish, concrete floors and joinery.
+The clients were keen to manage a lot of the construction work, so the build was organised so that local tradesmen built the shell of the main structure and specialist sub-contractors were employed for the glazing, green roof, render finish, concrete floors and joinery.